Dataset Summarization by K Principal Concepts: K Principal Concept Identification

-We consider a cluster $S_k$ describable by a single-noun $c_k$ if the embeddings of its associated images are near the embedding of the noun $c_k \in {\mathcal{W}}_q$.
-We formulate this objective, using the within-cluster sum of squares (WCSS) loss:
+We consider a group of images $S_k$ describable by a single concept $p_k$ if the embeddings of its associated images are near the embedding of the concept $p_k \in {\mathcal{W}}_q$.
+We formulate this objective, using the within-group sum of squares (WCSS) loss:

-The objective is to find assignments $\{S_1..S_k\}$ and nouns $\{c_1..c_k\} \subseteq {\mathcal{W}}_q$, so that the sum of square distances for each cluster between the assigned images and the corresponding noun is minimal.
-Note that this is \textbf{not} the same as K-means, as the cluster centers are constrained within the discrete set of nouns $\mathcal{W}$ whereas in K-means they are unconstrained.
+The objective is to find assignments $\{S_1..S_k\}$ and principal concepts $\{p_1..p_k\} \subseteq {\mathcal{W}}_q$, such that the sum of square distances for images and the assigned concept is minimal.
+Note that this is different from $K$-means as the group centers are constrained to the discrete set of concepts $\mathcal{W}$ whereas in $K$-means they are unconstrained.
+An efficient optimization method is proposed in Sec.~\ref{sec:optimization}.